Charles, The Prince of Wales kisses Lady Diana Spencer on the balcony of Buckingham Palace on their Wedding day

 One of the most instantly recognisable images in the world – the Charles and Di wedding kiss, 1981.

 Arthur recalls: “Thank God I managed to capture it!
 It was so easy to miss – it happened so quickly and there was so much going on along the balconies.
 I had been given the rota position, representing the whole of the British Press.
-There were one hundred and fifty of the world’s best press photographers on the Queen Victoria’s stand opposite Buckingham Palace and only three photographers managed to get the shot in the bag but my one was printed across the front page of all of the National Newspapers, even Bailey missed it and he was standing next to me!”
+There were one hundred and fifty of the world’s best international press photographers on the Queen Victoria’s stand opposite Buckingham Palace and only three photographers managed to get the shot in the bag but my one was printed across the front page of all of the National Newspapers, even David Bailey missed it and he was standing next to me!”

 Camera: Leicaflex SL2, 800mm, f6.3.